ar00n/WooMineSponge/README.md

 If online players have commands waiting to be processed, then all necessary commands are ran.
 There is NO LIMIT to the type of commands you can set, `give`, `i`, `tp`, etc... all commands are ran by the console sender, and not a player.

-## Contributions

-As with all Github projects, we encourage our users to contribute, even if it's just a small as [opening an issue](https://github.com/WooMinecraft/WooMinecraft).
-Every little bit helps, especially with pre-releases that may be unstable.

-Please review the [Contributors Guidelines](https://github.com/WooMinecraft/WooMinecraft/blob/master/CONTRIBUTING.md) for the best way to contribute.
-If you'd like to see our list of contributors, [check that out on github here](https://github.com/WooMinecraft/WooMinecraft/graphs/contributors).

 ## Mojang Guidelines
 Since this plugin is GPL and entirely opensource, we cannot be sure how you will use this.
 However, when providing 'donation' options, you are still considered a
 `commercial` entity and therefore are bound to the [Mojang Commercial Usage Guidelines](https://account.mojang.com/terms#commercial)